Azure/batch-shipyard/recipes/CNTK-CPU-OpenMPI/README.md

       `docker0` interface bridge in the container as this will cause issues attempting to connect outbound to other running containers on different compute nodes.
+* `shared_data_volumes` should have a valid volume name as defined in the global configuration file.
+Please see the global configuration section above for details.
 * `multi_instance` property must be defined
   * `num_instances` should be set to `pool_specification_vm_count` or
     `pool_current_dedicated`